acrfactory/Software-Team-Entrance-Task/README.md

   - `srv` - Contains all of the custom services that are used within our workspace.
   - `action` - Contains all of the custom actions that are used within our workspace.

-## Requirments
+## Requirements

-- must use Ros2 Humble
+- Must use Ros2 Humble
 - Must be running on an Ubuntu 22.04 environment (can be a VM or WSL)
 - The ros2 node can be created in Python or C++.
 - Node must be added to the main launch file of the navigation subsystem (does need to be run for this task).